tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 For example, if a server sends a NewSessionTicket and a CertificateRequest message, two independent state machines will be created.

+As explained in the corresponding sections, sending multiple instances of messages of a given category without having completed earlier transmissions is allowed for some categories, but not for others.
+Specifically, a server MAY send multiple NewSessionTicket messages at once without awaiting ACKs for earlier NewSessionTicket first.
+Likewise, a server MAY send multiple CertificateRequest messages at once without having completed earlier client authentication requests before.
+In contrast, implementations MUST NOT have send KeyUpdate, NewConnectionId or RequestConnectionId message if an earlier message of the same type has not yet been acknowledged.

 Note: Except for post-handshake client authentication, which involves handshake messages in both directions, post-handshake messages are single-flight, and their respective state machines on the sender side reduce to waiting for an ACK and retransmitting the original